DHTMLX/gantt-docs/data/desktop/multiple_gantts.md

 });
 ~~~

+As a result, you will get an initialized Gantt chart with the specified settings.

 The config object can contain the following properties:

 - **container** - (*string|HTMLElement*) an HTML container (or its id) that the Gantt chart will be displayed in.
 If not specified, Gantt will be initialized without a container.